MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 MYRG        MyWinVM
 ```

-You can also use grep command (on Mac and Linux) to further parse the output of the list command and perform other filter operations.
+You can also use the `grep` command (on Mac and Linux) to further parse the output of the list command and perform other filter operations.
 Learn more in this article on [query](query-az-cli2.md).

 ```azurecli
 az vm list --output tsv | grep MYRG | cut -f8